 BIOL 6370 (3).
-RESEARCH IN BIOLOGY.
+RESEARCH IN THE BIOLOGICAL SCIENCES.
 Research in the biological sciences.
 Contact the department for more information.

 BIOL 6371 (3).
-RESEARCH IN BIOLOGY.
+RESEARCH IN THE BIOLOGICAL SCIENCES.
 Research in the biological sciences.
 Contact the department for more information.

 BIOL 6372 (3).
-RESEARCH IN BIOLOGY.
-Research in the biological sciences.
-Contact the department for more information.
+RESEARCH IN THE BIOLOGICAL SCIENCES.
+Research in the biological sciences

 BIOL 6373 (3).
-RESEARCH IN BIOLOGY.
+RESEARCH IN THE BIOLOGICAL SCIENCES.
 Research in the biological sciences.
-Contact the department for more information.

 BIOL 6375 (3).
-SCIENTIFIC ANALYSIS AND WRITING IN BIOLOGY.
+SCIENTIFIC ANALYSIS AND WRITING.
 Development of skills necessary for the preparation of grant applications and of scientific manuscripts for publication.
-Three lecture, discussion, or reading hours each week.
+Three lecture/discussion/reading hours each week.